Conferences supported by the Foundation

 September 23rd/24th 2021: Symposium 10 Years Rainer Rudolph Foundation “Frontiers in Protein Science”

 The Rainer Rudolph Foundation celebrated on September 23/24, 2021 with the symposium “Frontiers in Protein Science“ its 10th anniversary at Schloß Hohenkammer.
-Nominees for the Rainer Rudolph Prizes of the years 2020 and 2021 received the awards for their excellent scientific achievements.
-Former awardees of the Rainer Rudolph prizes and invited speakers made the symposium to a highlight in the field of basic and applied “proteinbiochemistry.
+Nominees for the Rainer Rudolph Prizes of the years 2020 and 2021 received the awards for their excellent scientific achievements (see picture on the right, below).
+Former awardees of the Rainer Rudolph prizes and invited speakers made the symposium to a highlight in the field of basic and applied proteinbiochemistry.
 Programme (pdf).

 March 2018 – 6th Halle Conference on Recombinant Proteins